vwkd/kit/documentation/docs/99-appendix.md

 As a tradeoff, prerendering allows for less frequent updates to the page and also requires more storage.

-Prerendered pages can't personalise the response depending on the request.
+Prerendered pages can't personalise the response depending on the request, for example involving session or authentication.
 If you want to personalise the contents of the page, you can either use a prerendered page with JavaScript personalising the contents on the client-side, or use dynamic SSR instead.

 ### Client-side rendering (CSR)